Audiobook Market Trends

 Donor portrait of Anicia Juliana from illustrated codex

 In Part 1, I laid out the case for getting into audiobooks and for doing it sooner rather than later.
 In Part 2, I took you on the generic journey from text to audio.
-In this part we’ll explore the options within that generic journey and the pro and cons of each.
+In this part we’ll explore the options within that generic journey and the pros and cons of each.
 Caveat: what decisions you make to follow any of these paths should be based on your career goals and personal values.
 Not everyone needs their royalties to pay the rent, but some absolutely do and need to pay close attention to their return on investment.
 Others have a little more leeway in taking a smaller return or even providing books free or discounted to libraries, if that fits their values.
 Those kinds of factors will always influence which path an author takes.
 There is no one true path, but here are my takes on them:

 Assign/sell your rights to an audiobook publisher.